WET PLATE COLLODION

 The workshop takes place at our creative center SAGA in Norway.

-Saga is a creative retreat center, with large spacious rooms, a homely atmosphere, and beautiful nature right outside the door.
+Saga is a creative retreat center, with large spacious rooms, a homely atmosphere, an outdoor sauna, swimming dock and beautiful nature right outside the door.
 The stress of day to day life is left behind when you enter our center, so you can focus all your energy on expanding your creative talent and adopting new skills.
 SAGA has a hotel section, which offers accommodation for participants during the workshop.
 If SAGA is fully booked we will organise alternative accommodation nearby in the same price range.

 If you are not staying at our hotel you can still be part of the meal plan.